IMPORTANT INFORMATION ABOUT THE COVID-19 PANDEMIC

 As we transition into the next recovery Phase of COVID-19, Chicago Jewish Funerals will once again be able to offer chapel services in our Skokie and Buffalo Grove funeral homes.

-Chapel services will be limited to 10 guests.
+Skokie Chapel services will be limited to 50 people.

-Chicago Jewish Funerals will supply masks and gloves to all attendees.
+Chicago Jewish Funerals will supply masks to all attendees.

 Chicago Jewish Funerals is taking special precautions and procedures to routinely disinfect and clean all areas of the funeral home.